EcoRise Youth Innovations

-Purpose: The Texas Conservation Corps (TxCC) is a green jobs training and service program at American YouthWorks that allows youth and young adults (ages 15-28) to build and restore the natural environment through habitat restoration, forestry, disaster response, and parks and trails projects throughout the state of Texas and adjacent states.
-As an AmeriCorps program, TxCC integrates young adults from throughout the nation with local youth in a crew-based environment to foster a transformative learning experience for all participants.
-AmeriCorps members in this program complete environmental service projects and learn conservation job skills while receiving a living allowance, college scholarship award, and loan forbearance.
+Purpose: The Texas Conservation Corps (TxCC) is a green jobs training and service program at American YouthWorks that provides youth and young adults (ages 17-28) with opportunities to complete environmental service projects in Texas, Oklahoma, Arkansas, and Louisiana.
+As an AmeriCorps program, TxCC engages local and national program participants in a crew-based structure to foster a transformative learning experience.
+AmeriCorps members learn conservation job skills and earn industry standard certifications while receiving a living allowance, college scholarship award, and student loan forbearance.

-Projects/Activities: Conservation, Habitat Restoration, Park Improvement, Trail Building, Environmental Education, Disaster Response, Community Building.
+Projects/Activities: Conservation, Habitat Restoration, Invasives Removal, Park Improvement, Trail Building/Maintenance, Hazardous Tree Removal, Disaster Response.

 Crew orientations generally occur each January and June and terms last for 6-month or 11-month sessions.